 Letterpress machines are impressive: heavy and substantial with thousands of mechanical parts.
 They come alive with a cacophony of clinking, clunking, and whooshing.
 The star of our studio is our beloved Heidelberg Windmill press, which inks plates and then presses against soft, cotton paper; not just printing graphics but also leaving shaped impressions on paper.
 Letters and images look crisp and sharp on the page, and as you run your fingers over the surface you can feel the recessed texture of the type.
 So in both look and feel letterpress is distinctive.
 It is an enduring art form that produces beautiful, elegant and unique pieces.

-Minimizing environmental impact is a core value here at Moontree, and we are proud of our extremely small carbon footprint.
-Year by year, we are increasing our commitment to eco-friendly methods of production.
-With platemaker, guillotine cutter, presses and supporting equipment fully on site, we have eliminated emissions from outsourcing any phase of production.
-Following production, all letterpress plates and paper scraps are recycled.
+Minimizing environmental impact is a core value at Moontree Letterpress, and great care is taken to keep the studio carbon footprint minimal.
+Year by year, the commitment to eco-friendly methods of production is strengthening.
+Currently with platemaker, guillotine cutter, presses and supporting equipment fully on site, emissions from outsourcing any phase of production is zero.